How to get traffic from Pinterest to your Blog

 [This guide is in most parts useful to bloggers from other niches as well.
 The ideas stay the same and work just as nicely.]

-I currently have 350k monthly unique viewers.
+I currently have around 230k – 300k monthly unique viewers.
 That, in itself, is a fairly useless number.
-It’s the amount of people who’ve had pins from my boards shown somewhere in their feed.
-I have 15k monthly engaged users, people who do something with the pins I’ve pinned (which are not only the ones I’ve made, but also everything from other people I have saved).
-This all resulted in 210 visitors coming from Pinterest to my blog in the last 4 weeks.
+It’s the number of people who’ve had pins from my boards shown somewhere in their feed.
+I have around 10k-12k monthly engaged users, people who do something with the pins I’ve pinned (which are not only the ones I’ve made but also everything from other people I have saved).
+This all resulted in 360 visitors coming from Pinterest to my blog in January 2019.

-These are not breathtaking numbers compared to some of the pins you might see around.
-But it’s what I’ve reached with only books and book quotes.
-None of the popular Pinterest topics like DIY, design or food.
+These are not breathtaking numbers compared to other pinners you might see around.
+But it’s what I’ve reached in 4 months only with books and book quotes.
+None of the popular Pinterest topics like DIY, travel or food.

 Pinterest – Ever changing

-You see, one problem with Pinterest is, what worked a year ago, likely won’t work that well anymore today.
-Actually, what worked a month ago might not be the perfect thing anymore today.
-That being said, I can’t tell you the currently perfect Pinterest strategy (I don’t actually know if anyone can).
-Great way to sell a guide, right? 😀 But I want to tell you what I have found out that wasn’t covered in other guides, especially in regard to book bloggers.
-And I hope it will be useful to you for starting a Pinterest, for growing your profile, or just for joining a few of the group boards I will tell you about later.
+So, while I can’t tell you the perfect Pinterest strategy, I can tell you what I have found out that wasn’t covered in other guides, especially in regard to book bloggers.
+And I hope it will be useful to you for starting a Pinterest account, for growing your profile, or just for joining a few of the group

 I will assume that you have read a general guide on how to set up a business account for Pinterest.
 Just one thing I’d like to stress here: